Tutorial: Azure Active Directory single sign-on (SSO) integration with Envoy

 b.
 Paste Login URL value, which you have copied form the Azure portal into the IDENTITY PROVIDER HTTP SAML URL textbox.

 c.
-Click Save changes.
+Click Save.

 Create Envoy test user